Planning a visit to Rome’s Colosseum in 2026?

 How much of the Colosseum can you actually see?

-Standard tickets show the main visitor areas, while special access tickets can add restricted areas such as the arena floor or underground.
+Standard tickets show the main visitor areas and views into the arena and underground structure.
+Special-access tickets can add restricted areas such as the arena floor, underground, attic, or other routes when available.
+Check the exact access before booking.

 Learn what each ticket lets you see.